crosbay/crosbay/README.md

 >c+h is like okay and like i guess encouraged but you're not allowed to get mad at me when i immediately leave out of fear

->i'm currently unable to think or talk about anything besides rygos (especially phm), disco elysium and succession. i have a bunch of other interests and stuff i'm aware of but cross my heart and hope to die i cannot remember any of them
+>i'm currently unable to think or talk about anything besides rygos (especially phm), disco elysium and succession. i have a bunch of other interests and stuff i'm aware of but cross my heart and hope to die i cannot remember any of them. i guess hockey is cool but i couldn't care less about it at the moment

 >i listen to music literally 24/7 i wish i was exaggerating so if you're trying to hit me up i'm most likely to answer if you mention music you like i'm on a crusade to listen to every song created ever